EricTheToon/Fortlatro/README.md

 Glitched - Create 0-4 random LTM cards (no need to have room)

-The Lumberjack: Convert 2 cards into Wood cards
+The Lumberjack - Convert 2 cards into Wood cards

-The Miner: Convert 2 cards into Brick cards
+The Miner - Convert 2 cards into Brick cards

-The Blacksmith: Convert 2 cards into Metal cards
+The Blacksmith - Convert 2 cards into Metal cards

-The Runic Portal: Convert 2 cards into Cubic cards
+The Runic Portal - Convert 2 cards into Cubic cards

-Supremacy: Convert 1 card into a Legendary card
+Supremacy - Convert 1 card into a Legendary card

 # 1 Spectral
 Double or Nothing - 1/2 chance to get 2 Spectral packs else give nothing